 |Recommended websites||BBC Bitesize KS4 and school VLE

 We are particularly proud of the breadth and quality of our extra-curricular provision in music.
-The department has a Concert Band, a junior and senior choir and several small ensembles who regularly perform both within school and the local community.
+The department has a concert band, a training and senior choir and several small ensembles who regularly perform both within school and the local community.
 All GCSE students take part in regular showcase performances.

-We support students pursuing Grade 5 theory in after school sessions.
+We also support students pursuing Grade 5 theory in after school sessions.

 We are fortunate enough to have the facilities to offer a wide and varied programme of instrumental teaching.

-The school is supported by the Derbyshire County Music Partnership and all of our visiting teachers are accredited by this service.
+The school is supported by the Derbyshire County Music Partnership and most of our visiting teachers are accredited by this service.
 The following tuition is provided:

 Clarinet and saxophone, flute, brass, violin, piano, all guitars, drum kit and voice.